 See Fees and Costs for full details.

-Candidates should hold an honours primary degree with a 2H1 (or equivalent) in Ancient History, Greek, Latin, Greek & Roman Civilisation or a related discipline.
-Candidates who hold an honours primary degree with a 2H2 will also be considered subject to the approval of the programme selection committee.
+Candidates should hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in Ancient History, Greek, Latin, Greek & Roman Civilisation or a related discipline.
+Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered subject to the approval of the programme selection committee.
 See Requirements for full details.

 Open for EU applications, check rounds closing dates under How to Apply

 Non-EU Closing Date